Table of Contents

 Adjusting Spice Levels

-- Spicy: Add red pepper flakes or increase the amount of kimchi juice.
+- Spicy: Add a teaspoon of red pepper flakes or extra kimchi juice for heat.

 Protein Options

-- Vegetarian: Use tofu or a soft-boiled egg.
+- Vegetarian: Tofu, tempeh, or a soft-boiled egg.

 Expert Tips for the Best Kimchi Fried Rice

-- Fry the egg separately – A runny yolk creates a creamy contrast.
+- Fry the egg separately – A runny yolk adds creamy contrast when mixed into the rice.

 FAQs About Kimchi Fried Rice